I hail from Indiana but I'm a yooper at heart. I love Michigan and all its beauty.

-The name "Leelanau" is a combination Native American and French term meaning "delight of life."
+The name "Leelanau" is a combination of Native American and French terms meaning "delight of life."
 I had known for years that the Leelanau Peninsula was beautiful, with areas of waters as turquoise as the Caribbean.
 During hours when the gift shop was closed, I got to know the flavor of the area's quaint little shoreline towns and their unique offerings.
 I saw a variety of flora and fauna in settings beautiful enough to cause me to simply stop and stare.
-I want to share some of the highlights, mainly to entice people to visit this area and see for themselves that there is truly beauty and awesomeness in the Midwest!
+I want to share some of the highlights, mainly to entice people to visit this area and see for themselves that there is true beauty and awesomeness in the Midwest!

 Getting to Leelanau

 The Leelanau Peninsula is in northwest lower Michigan.
 Major access interstates are US 31 from south and west, and US 131 toward Traverse City from other points across the state (some 30 miles from Traverse City, the interstate will be replaced by 2-lane state highways).

 The closest commercial flight hub is Traverse City's Cherry Capital Airport.
 Flights to Cherry Capital can be expensive and oddly timed.
 Prevailing winds sometimes make flights in and out of Traverse City subject to cancellation, especially during winter months.
 Distance travelers may find it less expensive to fly into Grand Rapids or Detroit, and rent a car for the remainder of the trip.

 The chart below shows driving between Suttons Bay (mid-Leelanau Peninsula) some Midwestern cities.

 Traverse City, MI